Student & Postdoc

 Organized by the Student Affairs Committee, this event brings students, postdoctoral fellows, and seasoned Teratology Society members together for a networking breakfast.
+If you have questions about potential career paths or how it is to work in the government, academia, or industry this is an opportunity for you.
 This event will take place on Monday, June 26 at 7:00 am and is open to all Teratology Society student and postdoctoral fellow attendees, however advance registration is required.
-Please complete the Student and Postdoctoral Fellow Questionnaire and return it to firstname.lastname@example.org no later than May 15, 2018.
+Please complete the Student and Postdoctoral Fellow Questionnaire and return it to email@example.com no later than May 15, 2018.

 Become More Involved

 The Teratology Society encourages students and postdoctoral fellows to become more involved by participating in the Society by becoming members of a committee.
 If you are interested in being part of a committee, please contact the Teratology Society Headquarters office.

 The Teratology Society encourages students and postdoctoral fellows to submit an abstract for presentation during the Annual Meeting.
 Benefits of submitting an abstract and having it accepted for presentation are:

 - All students and postdoctoral fellows who have their abstract accepted for presentation are eligible for a Travel Award of $500.
 (Award application is required)